stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 ## Virtualisation server and technical stack
 My main server is a supermicro X10SDV-4C-TLN4F: https://www.supermicro.com/en/products/motherboard/X10SDV-4C-TLN4F.
 The storage is the following:
-- 1x Samsung 870 evo NVME 250Go for the OS
+- 2x Firecuda 530 1To for the OS and VMs
-- 2x Samsung 850 evo 500Go for the datas
+- 2x Samsung 850 evo 500Go for testing things
 - 2x Seagate Barracuda 2.5" 5To for the movies and the big files

 ### Technical stack

 - Virtualisation : Proxmox
-- Data : Raid 1 with XFS
+- Data : Raid 1 with BTRFS
 - Virtual machines : QEMU with VirtIO drivers
 - Automatic shutdown with Nuts in case of power outage